nanoporetech/dorado-docs/docs/basecaller/read_trimming.md

 Dorado `basecaller` will attempt to detect any adapter or primer sequences at the beginning and end of reads, and remove them from the output sequence.
 The sequences searched for will depend on the sequencing-kit used, which is normally embedded as metadata within pod5 files.
-Note that currently only kit14 sequencing kits are supported, so if an older or non-standard kit was used, no adapter or primer trimming will be performed.
+Note that by default only kit14 sequencing kits are supported, so if an older or non-standard kit was used, no adapter or primer trimming will be performed.

 Dorado will also attempt to infer the orientation of the read from any detected primers.
-If the orientation can be inferred, then the output BAM record for the read will include the `TS:A:[+/-]` tag, with a "+" indicating 5' to 3' orientation, and a "-" indicating 3' to 5' orientation.
+If the orientation can be inferred, then the output BAM record for the read will include the `TS:A:[+/-]` tag, with a `+` indicating 5' to 3' orientation, and a `-` indicating 3' to 5' orientation.
 This is primarily useful for cDNA protocols, as most other current sequencing protocols do not include primers.